AANJENAYPANDEY/Python-Project--Cricket-Quiz-game/README.md

 1-Answer each question as prompted.
 The game continues until a question is answered incorrectly, which ends the game.

-This project demonstrates fundamental Python concepts and is a great example of how basic programming skills can be used to create interactive applications.
-It’s ideal for anyone looking to understand the basics of Python programming and conditional logic  repository,
+This project demonstrates fundamental Python concepts and is a great example of how basic programming skills can be used to create interactive applications.It’s ideal for anyone looking to understand the basics of Python programming and conditional logic  repository,